And the different ways we use our hands to grasp, hold, move and manipulate objects

 Toddlers and children with movement conditions such as joint hypermobilty, low muscle tone, developmental coordination disorder, dyspraxia, Down's syndrome and autism often have difficulties performing everyday fine motor tasks that require good hand and wrist muscle strength and coordination.

-Different hand tasks have different strength requirements
+Different hand tasks have different coordination and strength requirements

-Tasks that require a hook grip
+Tasks that use a hook grip

-These are tasks where the fingers wrap around a long object with a small diameter.
+A hook grip is used to grasp objects with a small diameter.
 The fingers are bent at all the joints.

 A hook grip is used for holding a bucket and hanging from an overhead bar. .

 A power grip is used to grasp and hold a cylindrical object between the fingers and the the thumb.
 Notice the gap between the thumb and the forefinger, as well as the position of the thumb joints.

 Many power grip activities also involve movements of the wrist or elbow to move the lift, tip or tilt the object.
 When picking up an object using a power grip, the grasp force needs to be carefully adjusted to ensure that the object is firmly held and does not slip out of the hand as the object is moved.

 Picking up and pouring from a bottle or beaker